joeycastillo/joeycastillo.com/content/objects/_index.md

 Its first product, [Sensor Watch](sensorwatch), is a board swap for the classic Casio F-91W wristwatch that puts a ton of extra features on your wrist.

-The [LCD FeatherWing](lcdwing), launched shortly thereafter, is a low power liquid crystal display module designed to be compatible with Adafruit's line of Feather development boards.
+The [LCD FeatherWing](lcdwing), launched shortly thereafter, is a low power liquid crystal display module compatible with Adafruit's line of Feather development boards.

 Oddly Specific Objects is a new line of business for me, but I hope to grow it more in the coming year.
 Watch this space.